transform all subexpressions of a given type

 anything; (optional) expression sequence of extra arguments to be passed to transformer

-integer; one more than the number of arguments passed to the transformer before the subexpression
+integer; the number of arguments passed to the transformer before the subexpression

 anything; expression sequence of N-1 arguments to be passed to the transformer before the subexpression

-The procedure subsindets is a particular combination of calls to subs and indets that allows you to efficiently transform all subexpressions of a given type by some algorithm.
+The command evalindets is a particular combination of calls to eval and indets that allows you to efficiently transform all subexpressions of a given type by some algorithm.
 It encapsulates a common "pattern" used in expression manipulation and transformation.

 Each subexpression of type atype is transformed by the supplied transformer procedure.
-Then, each subexpression is replaced in the original expression, using subs (or subs[eval], if the eval option is given), with the corresponding transformed expression.
+Then, each subexpression is replaced in the original expression, using eval, with the corresponding transformed expression.

-By default, subsindets uses a cache to avoid repetitive type checking and repeated calls to transformer for multiple instances of the same subexpression (this cache is limited in size, so repeated calls may occur, but there is no guarantee that they will).
-The nocache option, specified as an index to the subsindets command, prevents the use of this cache and guarantees that transformer will be called once for each instance of any common subexpression matching atype.
-Note that using the nocache option can dramatically lower the performance of subsindets on expressions containing many common subexpressions.
+By default, evalindets uses a cache to avoid repetitive type checking and repeated calls to transformer for multiple instances of the same subexpression (this cache is limited in size, so repeated calls may occur, but there is no guarantee that they will).
+The nocache option, specified as an index to the evalindets command, prevents the use of this cache, and guarantees that transformer will be called once for each instance of any common subexpression matching atype.
+Note that using the nocache option can dramatically lower the performance of evalindets on expressions containing many common subexpressions.

-If subsindets is called with an integer index, N, then each subexpression to be processed by transformer will be passed as the N-th argument to transformer.
-The sequence of N-1 arguments of subsindets between atype and transformer will be passed as the first N-1 arguments to transformer.
+If evalindets is called with an integer index, N, then each subexpression to be processed by transformer will be passed as the N-th argument to transformer.
+The sequence of N-1 arguments of evalindets between atype and transformer will be passed as the first N-1 arguments to transformer.

 This example changes every call to F to a call to H.